voschezang/coding-handbook/quotes.md

 # Quotes

-Note that the validity of all statements is dependent on certain implicit and explicit assumptions.
-They are biased towards software engineering.
+Note that the validity of the following statements is dependent on certain *implicit* and *explicit* assumptions.
+Additionally they are biased towards software engineering.

 * Everything is a theory and could be proven wrong.
 * There is no such thing as absolute certainty.
 Even [rationality](https://en.wikipedia.org/wiki/Postmodernism) does not guarantee certainty.
 Pure objectivity does not exist.